 Food packaging (particularly frozen food packaging) has also seen a massive growth spurt.
 More consumers are buying larger quantities of groceries either in person or via online driven delivery services.

 It’s a lot to keep up with.
 In this article, we will take a deep dive into the top packaging trends for 2021 so that you are set up to succeed in the new year.

 As mentioned earlier, there has been a notable uptick in online shopping throughout various categories.
 As a result, retailers have to be able to work on improving their eCommerce game if they want to be able to gain the modern consumer's business.
 Furthermore, with such a boost to online buying, there is a huge opportunity for growth in packaging for these online orders.

-Failing to offer these services to your customer base and requiring them to enter brick and mortar locations will result in lost opportunities and business.
-In 2020, an online storefront gave you an upper-hand in the battle for consumer’s attention and business.
+Failing to offer these services to your customer base and requiring them to enter brick-and-mortar locations will result in lost opportunities and business.
+In 2020, an online storefront gave you an upper hand in the battle for consumer attention and business.
 In 2021, it is a must-have for many consumers.

 As for the B2B sector, this trend is not as prevalent.
 But there will be opportunities for B2B companies to capitalize on e-commerce initiatives for their clients.
 For example, electronics such as computers, headphones, and microphones are items that may fair well on an e-commerce platform in the B2B space.

 If you want to offer your customers the best possible customer experience, you are going to want to make sure you are providing e-commerce options for their purchasing needs.

 2. Video Game Packaging

 As an avid video game designer myself (see video below), I am super stoked about how well the video game industry has reacted to the pandemic and turned such a black swan event into a massive money-making machine.